jillvillany/python-dev-setup/README.md

 **NOTE:** For demo purposes, let's pretend this project is dependent on Python version 3.9.6 and pandas

-1. Create a `poetry.toml` file with the following contents so that the venv is created within your project
+1. Create a `poetry.toml` file with the following contents so that the venv is created within your project. ( See this repo's [poetry.toml](https://github.com/jillvillany/python-dev-setup/blob/main/poetry.toml))
     ```
     [virtualenvs]
     in-project = true
     ```
-2. Create a `pyproject.toml` file using the following template:
+2. Create a `pyproject.toml` file using the following template (See this repo's [pyproject.toml](https://github.com/jillvillany/python-dev-setup/blob/main/pyproject.toml)):
         ```
         [tool.poetry]
         name = "{repo/project name}"